-Dr Rick inspired me to be different to do what feels right to me (which is of course reflected in the research).
+Dr Rick inspired me to be different to do what feels right to me (which is, of course, is reflected in the research).
 From that moment on, my dietetic practise dramatically changed and I became more health-focused.

 During this time of transition in my practice, I underwent a lot of up up-skilling.
 I experienced some internal and external conflicts along the way, which I believe was purely out of fear of the unfamiliar.

 Another massive practise shift occurred during my time on maternity leave, where I had the opportunity to take a step back, do some major reflection, and cement this non-dieting approach 100%.
 This time to breathe and renew was the best thing for me as when I was working full time I found it hard to implement the non-dieting strategies.
 It was around this time that I decided to get into the online space as I was craving contact with other non-dieting dietitians and health professionals support and mentoring and also as a means of networking and professional development.